panorm/Flickr_API_metadata_requests/Flickr_metadata_from_grid_markdown.md

 The purpose of this script is to allow you to collect a large amount of Flickr image metadata from a wide area (across a state or small country size), without exceeding the allowed pages and image amounts imposed from the API.
-To to this we will create a grid using QGIS (easiest option) then use the extent of each grid cell to return the images within that area, then move onto the next cell.
+To do this we will create a grid using QGIS (seems to be the easiest option) then use the extent of each grid cell to return the images within that area, then move onto the next cell.